 Also, he was an outstanding politician and a sly opportunist, who was obsessed with power.

-After he obtained the throne and achieved centralized power, he barely enjoyed life and kept working diligently.
-All the things he did were trying to make a change, to take care of the disadvantaged groups, and to decrease the gap between the rich and poor.
+After Wang Mang obtained the throne and achieved centralized power, he kept working diligently, and had barely enjoyed life.
+All the things that he had done were trying to make a change, to take care of the disadvantaged groups, and to decrease the gap between the rich and poor.

-In addition, the constant natural disasters, and rebellions from the former royal clan Liu and other forces made his failure not quite surprise.
+In addition, the constant natural disasters, civilians’ miserable living standards, and rebellions from the former royal clan Liu and other forces made his failure not quite surprising.

-However, Emperor Wang Mang was still an aspiring and brave reformist in the history of China, though failed, and an ambitious idealist with a big dream.
+However, Emperor Wang Mang was still an aspiring, brave, controversial reformist in the history of China, though failed, and an ambitious idealist with a big dream.